Skip to content

 Tax professionals generally have three paths for creating their IRS written information security plan.
 Each has distinct advantages and drawbacks, and the right choice depends on your firm's size, technical expertise, and budget.

 The template approach provides a structured starting point that covers all required WISP components.
 The IRS released Publication 5708 as a sample WISP, and Bellator Cyber Guard offers a free 2026 WISP template designed to align with both IRS and FTC requirements.
-The key with any template is customization — a generic template that you sign without tailoring it to your actual operations creates a false record showing you claimed to have controls that do not exist.
+The key with any template is customization — a generic template you sign without tailoring it to your actual operations creates a false record showing controls that do not exist.
 Every section must reflect what your firm actually does.
-Our WISP example guide walks through real customization scenarios.
+Our guide on how to create a WISP walks through real customization scenarios.

 Maintaining Your WISP: Ongoing Obligations After Year One